FluentValidation/FluentValidation/docs/built-in-validators.md

 ## Less Than Validator
-Ensures that the value of the specified property is less than a particular value (or less than the value of another property)
+Ensures that the value of the specified property is less than a particular value (or less than the value of another property).

 Example:
 ```csharp
 //Less than a particular value